NickAger/nickager.github.io/x1-products.md

 ---

 ### Pier admin
 Demonstration of the Pier Administration interface see [overview video](https://vimeo.com/32749535), showing the WYSIWYG editor, the tree view and other administrative features.
-See [http://pieradmin.seasidehosting.st](http://pieradmin.seasidehosting.st)
+A live demonstration is here: [http://pieradmin.seasidehosting.st](http://pieradmin.seasidehosting.st)

 ---